darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.16](a.16.png)

 Let me check.
 Will you check wether I have made an error.
 Yes.
 A, AB.
 Ehh, this does not hold because the space is finite.
 But I did make an error.
 I did make an error.
-I did make an error.
+I did make an **error**.
 Yes, yes, yes.
 There is a one bit rabbit in this proof.
-And I made the wrong choice, I chose the line, but I shouldn't do that.
+And I made the wrong choice, I chose, the line, but I shouldn't do that. [*Erases picture a.16*].
+Here we go.
 This by the way was very instructive and I leave it that way.
+But, [*Erases the repeatable statement in the program, "q, E := ..." *]

+//b.33
+//b.34
+//b.35

+the remark is, that I have to choose a new E, and let that be A,

+//b.36
+//b.37

+that is my new E, and now the question is will the new q go through B or will it go through C,

+//b.38

-The remark is that I have to choose a new E and let that be A, that is my new E, and now the question is will the new q go through B or will it go through C, so my new E becomes A and my new q becomes, of the lines sorry BC and, sorry, of the lines BE and CE the nearest to A, so and now I will have P again.
+so my new E becomes A and my new q becomes, of the lines sorry BC and, sorry, of the lines BE and CE the nearest to A,

+//b.39 [notice point E is assigned point A]

+so and now I will have P again.

+//b.40 [P being the invariant of the repetition.]

 ![a.17](a.17.png)

 ![a.18](a.18.png)

 Yes.
 No, no, no. One of the three, one of the three, now here is our drawing.
+Here was q, here was the old E,

+//b.41

+# next 34m37s

-Here was q, here was the old E, here is, my A, here is for instance my B, now this, now I'm interested in this distance, the distance from A to the new q.
+here is, my A, here is for instance my B, now this, now I'm interested in this distance, the distance from A to the new q.
 Because this will be my new E.

 ![a.19](a.19.png)